Xunnamius/black-flag/README.md

   [muck around with][42] the relevant yargs instances manually in [`configureExecutionPrologue`][43].

-- By default, Black Flag enables the `--help` option same as vanilla yargs (but excluding the help command).
+- By default, Black Flag enables the `--help` option same as vanilla yargs.
   However, since vanilla yargs [lacks the ability][44] to modify or remove options added by `yargs::option`, calling `yargs::help` will throw.
 If you require the functionality of `yargs::help` to disable or modify the `--help` option, update [`context.state.globalHelpOption`][45] directly in [`configureExecutionContext`][46].

+  > Black Flag enables a help _option_, never a help _command_.

 #### Irrelevant Differences